 A Free Response question (formerly known as Essay) is similar to a Short Answer but it additionally provides the same rich text options that you have when editing a question (i.e. image/drawing, video/screen record, audio, numeric, and more) as well as additional formatting options for your students to get creative!
 Free Response questions are limited to 10,000 characters so students have plenty of room to express their thoughts.

 To add a Free Response question:

 Type a question or prompt.
 Your students will be able to type their response!

 Optional: You can set correct answer(s) for auto-grading.

-Premium users: Enable partial match, case sensitivity, and Show Your Work for even greater control over auto-grading and insight into your students' understanding.
-Want Premium Features?
+Partner users: Enable partial match, case sensitivity, and Show Your Work for even greater control over auto-grading and insight into your students' understanding.
+Want Partner Features?
 Find out more here.